infinum/cookies_eu/README.md

 ```

-If you whish to customize the syle of the div the classes are:
+If you whish to customize the style of the div the classes are:

 ```javascript
 .cookies_eu           // main div